PaulShpilsher/concurrent-go/README.md

-# Golang concurrent task runner with quota
+# Golang concurrent function runner with quota

 A concurrent function runner with quota on how many functions can be executing at the same time.